Nitrokey/nethsm/docs/clustering.md

 Adding a node to a cluster is done in two steps:
 - register the addition to the cluster (through any one of its members)
 - tell the new node to join

+#### Configure a backup passphrase

+First make sure a backup passphrase is configured on the node that will be used to register a new joiner (see the API documentation of the `/config/backup-passphrase` endpoint).

 #### Registering a new node